MatrixManAtYrService/ipfs-trie/README.md

 ipfs-trie
 =============

 ipfs-trie is a python utility for storing and querying key-value-pairs via ipfs.
-The keys need to be strings whose characters are valid in directory names.
 A [trie](https://en.wikipedia.org/wiki/Trie) is used to store the value, and it is implemented via a directory structure (see example below).

 ### Local Caching